raspberrypilearning/grow-a-tree/en/step_3.md

 ```
 + Run the program.
 Is it working ok?

-+ In order for Tree sprite to show at the start of the game you will need to create a new seperate script in Tree sprite's code editor.
++ In order for Tree sprite to show at the start of the game you will need to create a new separate script in Tree sprite's code editor.

 + Run the program.
 ```blocks3